aryanshah2109/FraudDetect/README.md

 ## 🎨 Frontend

-The frontend is a modern React application built with Vite for fast development and Tailwind CSS for styling.
-It provides a user-friendly interface to interact with the fraud detection API.
+The frontend is a lightweight static UI implemented with plain HTML, CSS and vanilla JavaScript.
+It consumes the backend API (`/predict/` and `/artifacts/`) to display predictions and experiment artifacts.

 ### Features
 - **Real-Time Predictions**: Submit transaction data and receive instant fraud detection results
-- **Responsive Design**: Mobile-friendly interface with Tailwind CSS
+- **Responsive Layout**: Works across desktop and mobile devices with CSS-based responsiveness
-- **Error Handling**: Graceful error boundaries and user feedback
-- **Modern UI**: Clean, intuitive design for easy transaction input
+- **Client-side Error Handling**: Friendly messages when the API is unavailable
+- **Lightweight, easy to host**: No build step required for the included UI

 ### Technologies
-- **React 18**: Component-based UI framework
-- **Vite**: Fast build tool and development server
-- **Tailwind CSS**: Utility-first CSS framework
-- **Axios**: HTTP client for API communication
+- **Vanilla JavaScript**: API calls, DOM manipulation
+- **Plain CSS**: Custom styles located in `frontend/css/`
+- **Static HTML**: Entry points in `frontend/index.html` and `frontend/artifacts.html`

 ### Usage
 1. Start the backend API (see Quick Start)
 2. Start the frontend (see Quick Start)
-3. Open http://localhost:5173 in your browser
+3. Open http://localhost:5500 in your browser
 4. Enter transaction details and submit for fraud detection

 ---